Miriam Daly: Civil rights activist

 During her political career, Daly, in line with many Irish republicans, opposed the two nations theory which held that Ulster Protestants constituted a distinct Irish nation.
 She also joined the Prisoners' Relatives Action Committee (PRAC), the National Hunger Strike Committee (NHSC) and the Murray Defence Committee (MDC), the latter of which successfully prevented the anarchist couple Marie and Noel Murray from being executed after they were convicted of murder and sentenced to death in June 1976 for murdering Garda Síochána officer Michael Reynolds.
 During the campaign to prevent the Murrays from being executed, Daly worked with Seamus Costello.
+She was also elected to the leadership of the National H-Blocks Committee, despite threats from loyalists.

 In 1977, Daly and her partner left Sinn Féin over the party's advocacy of an Irish federation of four self-governing provinces.
 They were recruited in August 1977 to the IRSP by Costello, and co-opted to its Árd Chomhairle or governing body just before Costello's assassination on 5 October 1977, allegedly by the Official IRA.
-In February 1978 Miriam Daly was elected chair of the IRSP.
+In February 1978 Miriam Daly was elected chairperson of the IRSP.
 Some later IRSP/INLA material describes Daly as a 'volunteer', but she was never a member of the Irish National Liberation Army, the IRSP's military wing.

 In 1974 the Dalys, who had received death threats, moved from their home in Stranmillis, close to Queen's University and working-class Protestant loyalist districts, to the Andersonstown Road, deep within the west Belfast Catholic ghetto.

 From 1978 onwards Daly campaigned for political status for paramilitary prisoners.

+In March 1979, Daly resigned as chairperson following a dispute between the Árd Comhairle and the Coiste Seasta (officer board).
+She was later replaced by then-General Secretary, Mick Plunkett.

+On 15 June 1980, 11 days before her killing, Daly was elected to the new Armagh and H-Blocks national committee.